 \subsubsection{The methodology by Farhan and Mostafa}

-In 2018 Farhan and Mostafa published ``A Methodology for Enhancing Software Security During Development Processes''~\cite{farhan2018methodology}, where enhancing means reducing the software vulnerabilities.
-For short, we call this methodology by Farhan and Mostafa.
+In 2018, Farhan and Mostafa published ``A Methodology for Enhancing Software Security During Development Processes''~\cite{farhan2018methodology}, where the focus is on reducing software vulnerabilities.
+We will refer to this methodology as the Farhan and Mostafa methodology.

-According to the authors, their role in enhancing security is implementing security measures in every process at every step of SDLC instead of measuring security only at the testing stage.
+According to the authors, their approach to enhancing security involves implementing security measures throughout every process and step of the SDLC, rather than solely measuring security during the testing stage.
 These measures are considered in RQ3.
-However, the authors do not describe security practices incorporated in the methodology, but only display them in the picture.
+The specific security practices incorporated in the methodology are not described by the authors but are visually presented in a picture.